 This is a practical course that introduces students to the world of business in a straightforward and logical way.
-It aims to create an awareness of the importance of business activity and to develop a positive and ethical attitude towards it.
-The importance of people in business is highlighted.
+It aims to create an awareness of the importance of

 The course sets out to illustrate the process of setting up a business and developing a new product or service.
 It emphasises the importance of good management and deals with skills and activities necessary for good management practice.
 It also deals with the impact of technology, foreign trade, global firms and competition and with business structures and the national economy.